Mohamad Abbas

 Research Areas: Galaxy Evolution; Milky Way; RR Lyrae Stars; Globular Clusters; Variable Stars; Galactic Cannibalism

-Abbas earned his BS in Physics from the American University of Beirut, his MS in Astrophysics from Bowling Green State University, Ohio, USA; and PhD in Astronomy from the Max Planck Institute for Astronomy at Heidelberg University, Germany.
-Abbas is a member of AAS, IPS, and IAU.
-He is also a national committee member of the IAU ExoWorlds, “Science Days Festival” and was the student representative of IMPRS and BGSU.
-He founded the Astronomy Club at AUB in 2009 and received various recognition awards.
+Abbas earned his BS in Physics from the American University of Beirut, MS in Astrophysics from Bowling Green State University (USA), and PhD in Astronomy from Heidelberg University / Max Planck Institute for Astronomy (Germany).
+He is a member of the AAS, IAU, and IPS, and has received multiple recognition awards.